Professional Development Opportunity

 Minimum Number of Days Worked

-The minimum number of days worked in a secondary school is one day per year.
+The minimum number of days worked in a secondary school is five days per year.
 The names of all teachers who fail to meet the minimum required number of days will be removed from the Roster in July.

 Supply Renewal Forms